November 2022 Great Lakes winter storm

-The November 2022 Great Lakes winter storm was a winter storm that affected parts of Pennsylvania, Ohio, and New York.
-The highest total snowfall of the storm was 81.2 inches, recorded in Hamburg, New York.
-At least four fatalities occurred, with three in New York and one in Indiana.
+In November 2022, a severe lake-effect winter storm impacted parts of Pennsylvania, Ohio, and New York, causing high accumulations of snow across the Great Lakes region, including snowfall accumulations upwards of 50 in in several locations.
+In Hamburg, New York, 81.2 in fell, while Orchard Park, New York recorded 80 in of snow.
+At least four fatalities occurred, with three in New York and one in Indiana, and several highways closed after heavy snowfall.
+A travel ban was also issued for New York by governor Kathy Hochul, and thundersnow occurred across areas impacted by the winter storm.

 Meteorological history

 The storm started on November 16, 2022, at around 18:00 UTC with snowfall being recorded just south of Buffalo, New York.
 Hamburg recorded 34 in of snow by 8AM EST on November 18.
 By 2:30pm, that amount increased to 37 in, with 42.3 in in Orchard Park.
 In Buffalo, from 8–9 PM, 3.1 in fell.
 Over 6,000 customers lost power.
 The same lake effect storm also hammered parts of Ohio with up to 17.2 in of snow in 12 hours.
 Snow was amplified partially due to very warm Lake Erie temperatures of 52 F.